AthishKumar466/Banking-Transaction-Management-System/README.md

 # Mini Banking App

-A simple banking transaction management system with console and web UI.
+A simple banking transaction management system with console and web UI. (wip)